 You can download the user manual for topoDistance by clicking here.

 You can also view the topoDistance vignette for help getting started.

-Reference to be cited: Wang I.J. (in review) Topographic path analysis for modeling dispersal and functional connectivity: calculating topographic distances in the topoDistance R package.
-Methods in Ecology and Evolution.
+Reference to be cited: Wang I.J.
+(2020) Topographic path analysis for modeling dispersal and functional connectivity: calculating topographic distances using the topoDistance R package.
+Methods in Ecology and Evolution, 11: 265-272.